africanmx/crym/readme.md

 # Crym
+CRYM stands for CRYpto Message.
-Crym is a tiny program that encrypts short messages using openssl
+It is a tiny program that encrypts short messages using openssl

 ## Installation
 ```